beliven-it/fastify-crud-generator/README.md

 }
 ```

-A `repository` object must implement the following methods:
+A `repository` object must implement the following interface:

 ```js
 {